 The costumes worn by Winfrey, Witherspoon, and Kaling were over-the-top and at times, ghastly.
 I don’t know whose idea it was to make the three look like a Panic at the Disco video, but it was a misguided attempt at originality.
 Instead, all three characters’ appearances appear to be clunky, hollow, and crass.

 Never mind that their desires often changed at a whim with little explanation.
-When the children fall into Red’s (Michael Pena) trap, I never felt any danger for them because the danger was never explained.
+When the children fall into Red’s (Michael Pena) trap, there’s never a feeling danger for them because the danger was never explained.
 Why was Red dangerous?
 Your guess is as good as mine.
 And because of that, what’s supposed to be the most satisfying portion of the film, the culmination of Meg’s search for her father, is stumbled upon with little more than a whimper.

 Nothing the characters say have any meaning because the film spends much of its time pairing down, simplifying dialogue into Instagram tags, and beating the audience over the head with pining teenage glances between Reid and Miller, instead of building a solid narrative for the characters to stand on.

-You’re going to read a lot of reviewers who will offer qualifiers, who will hedge, who will speak more about the historical nature of the film (which is true, it is historical for a Black female director to helm a big budget project), but to be perfectly honest, had Ava DuVernay’s name not been behind A Wrinkle in Time it would rightly be ravaged.
+There will be plenty of reviews that will speak more about the historical nature of the film (which is true, it is historical for a Black female director to helm a big budget project), but separate from the historical impact, the film isn’t there.

-I hope this misfire won’t be a deterrent for large studios giving more women of color a shot at directing passion projects.
-But for now, I’ll have to sulk that A Wrinkle in Time isn’t more.
+Here’s hoping this misfire won’t be a deterrent for large studios giving more women of color a shot at directing passion projects.
+But for now, I’ll have to sulk that A Wrinkle in Time wasn’t more.